 \subsection{Renormalised Quot-scheme limit of Fubini--Study metrics}

 Our aim in this section is to find an expansion for $h_{\sigma_{t}} := Q^* \sigma^*_{t} \sigma_{t} Q$ as $t \to + \infty$.
-Although this limit is divergent, we can find an appropriate re-scaling (in terms of the constant gauge transformation) to get a 1-PS of hermitian metrics $\{ \hat{h}_{\sigma_{t}} \}_{t \ge 0}$ which is convergent.
-The limit $\hat{h}$, which we call the renormalised Quot-scheme limit of $h_{\sigma_{t}}$, is well-defined only on the Zariski open subset $X^{reg}$ of $X$, and it may tend to a degenerate metric as it approaches the singular locus $X \setminus X^{reg}$.
+Although this limit is divergent, we can find an appropriate rescaling (in terms of the constant gauge transformation) to get a 1-PS of Hermitian metrics $\{ \hat{h}_{\sigma_{t}} \}_{t \ge 0}$ which is convergent.
+The limit $\hat{h}$, which we call the renormalised Quot-scheme limit of $h_{\sigma_{t}}$, is well defined only on the Zariski open subset $X^{\mathrm{reg}}$ of $X$, and it may tend to a degenerate metric as it approaches the singular locus $X \setminus X^{\mathrm{reg}}$.
 In particular, its curvature may blow up.
-In spite of this problem, it will play an important role later.
+In spite of this problem, this limit will play an important role later.
 A combinatorial argument making use of the ordering $w_1 > \cdots > w_{\nu}$ (\ref{ordlambda}) is of crucial importance for the definition of $\hat{h}$.